JdeRobot/RoboticsAcademy/docs/_portfolio/bump_and_go.md

 <br/>

-Using the [JdeRobot tool VisualStates](https://jderobot.org/index.php/Tools#VisualStates) the solution works like this.
-The tool's detailed manual can be found [here](https://jderobot.org/VisualStates).
+Using the JdeRobot [VisualStates tool](https://jderobot.github.io/VisualStates) the solution works like this.
+The tool's detailed manual, installation instructions, etc. can be found [here](https://jderobot.github.io/VisualStates).

 {% include youtubePlayer.html id=page.youtubeId3 %}